aichemydev/quikly_docs/docs/Pm_assist/screenshot.md

 What's awesome about PM Designer?

-Well, in case you were wonderingwe can also do full page screenshots.
+Well, in case you were wondering we can also do full page screenshots.

 To do a full page screenshot is simple, all you have to do is: